 - Cinematic.
 This is a relatively new one on me, but I’ve certainly seen enough of it in genre fiction and especially among fledgling indie authors, and I’ve heard the term a few times, so I finally asked.
 As I understand it, cinematic first person describes a writing style that is almost entirely action and/or description oriented, with minimal emotional or intellectual focus.
 No real deep dives into why things are happening or what they’re doing to the narrator emotionally, just a bunch of shit popping off for three hundred pages, typically in present tense.
 Cinematic fiction is bereft of all the stuff that makes a pile of words into a novel: characterization, chemistry, allegory, metaphor, imagery, tension, hope, loss, triumph, contingencies of rhetoric.
 All that writer shit goes out the window.
 I don’t know if this kind of fiction is written as a conscious choice, or if the term “cinematic first person” developed as a way to politely describe the writing style of people who don’t like to read.
 If you don’t read, you can’t write.

-In third person, there are four voices that I can think of off the top of my head.
+In third person, I can think of at least six voices off the top of my head.

-- Framed narrative.
+- Frame narrative.
 A story within a story.
 Often, this is set up with a series of letters telling a story in and of themselves, or a first-person chapter or setup going into a third-person story.
-I’ve seen this attempted in some LitRPG/Gamelit recently using emails or SMS, but each time, it was abandoned quickly.
+I’ve seen this attempted in some LitRPG/Gamelit recently using emails or SMS, but each time, it was abandoned quickly, with the framing as a prologue.
 (We’ll get to why abandoning your narrative voice damns your soul to eternal torment in just a moment.)
-The classic example of framed narrative is Mary Shelley’s Frankenstein.
+The classic example of frame narrative is Mary Shelley’s Frankenstein.
 A more recent example in fantasy is Patrick Rothfuss’s The Name of the Wind.